Akubōzu: Analogy

-In the Tohoku region, there are many traditions that youkai appear when you play with ashes.
+In the Tohoku region, there are many traditions that yōkai appear when you play with ashes.
 In Ninohe-gun, Iwate, those who play with the ashes of the furnace are said to be drawn into the ashes by a monster called "Amanesaku" and eaten.
 There is a theory that this is a genie, and the one that emerges from the furnace in some parts of Fukushima Prefecture is called "Amanjak".
 Also, according to Kunio Yanagida's book, Tono Monogatari, a ghost called "Boko" appears in the Tono region when digging furnace ash.